-There is no age limit and the scheme welcomes career-changers who have ambitions to work in broadcast news, but have been pursuing a career in other industries.
+There is no upper age limit and the scheme also welcomes people who have ambitions to work in broadcast news but may have been pursuing a career in another field.

-Our scheme is not for complete beginners, and we need to see some solid evidence of your journalism so far so we can judge your potential in our application and assessment process.
+Our scheme is not for complete beginners.
+We need to see some solid evidence of your journalism so we can judge your potential in our application and assessment process.

-You need to be flexible about where you live, as well as working hours - journalism is not a 9-5 job.
-You will also be expected to demonstrate you can work with a wide range of colleagues and members of the public.
+You need to be flexible about where you live, as well as working hours.
+Working at the BBC is not a Monday to Friday nine-to-five job.
+You'll also be expected to demonstrate you can work with a wide range of colleagues and members of the public.

-Our selection and assessment process will take place in March and April.
 If you are shortlisted, we’ll invite you to an assessment and interview.
-These will take place in London and Salford in week beginning April 7.
-If you are successful, you will start on the scheme in September 2014.
+These will take place in July.
+Successful applicants will be invited to a mandatory welcome event and then begin on the scheme in September 2017.

-With the exception of these three specialist placements, potential trainees cannot choose a particular location when they apply.
-You will however be able to state a preference on the application form if you are interested in working in the BBC at Media City in Salford.
+With the exception of our specialist placements, potential trainees cannot choose a particular location when they apply.
+Should you be selected, you will however be able to state a preference at the interview stage.